 1. AT&T

-These individuals work for a communications company, so they are well aware of the significance of responding to complaints, particularly when they are posted on a public platform such as Twitter.
+These individuals work for a communications company, so they know the significance of responding to complaints, particularly when posted on a public platform such as Twitter.

-They pay a lot of attention to the grievances that are brought up by their clients, so if you have any reason to be angry with them at all, don’t be hesitant to voice it.
+They pay a lot of attention to their clients’ grievances, so if you have any reason to be angry with them, don’t hesitate to voice it.

 2. Chipotle